blender/blender/doc/python_api/rst/info_gotcha.rst

 simply be seeing how it's used in Blender and thinking about what it does.

-Unfortunately if you're still stuck - the only way to **really** know whats going on is to read the source code for the poll function and see what its checking.
+Unfortunately if you're still stuck - the only way to **really** know what's going on is to read the source code for the poll function and see what its checking.

 For Python operators it's not so hard to find the source since it's included with Blender and the source file/line is included in the operator reference docs.